 - Creating and sustaining a welcoming atmosphere of mutual respect, assuring that appropriate noise levels and an inclusive and cooperative culture is fostered within the CSC, so that the rights and needs of all students to study, learn and socialise are met

 - Disseminating information and encouraging participation in UC and CSC activities; initiating and sponsoring programs which help students to learn by being involved in all phases of student life; encouraging students to socialize and grow through the experience of student involvement

-- Working closely with the other dons, with UCOC & the SLC
+- Working closely with the other dons, with the UCOC, ADSL, and SLC.

 - Relaying important information to students and presenting the interests of University College and other members of the Senior Administration